bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    The ```display: block;``` property allows an element to take up the entire width of its parent container.
+    It also allows the element to be resized both vertically and horizontally, and can contain other nested block elements.

+    The ```display: inline;``` property will cause the element to display inline with the flow of the page.
+    It can be resized horizontally, but not vertically, and cannot contain nested block elements.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?